jbaiter/mirador3-plugin-dev-tutorial/README.md

 ![end result of wrap plugin](e2-rendered.png)

 The basic approach is the same as for the `add` case:
+The basic approach is the same as for the `add` case:

 1. Digging around in the component tree shows that we need to replace the `Branding` component
 2. For our custom branding, we use the original component as a blueprint and simply replace the icon: